-The most perfectly creamy key lime sorbet (dairy-free, natch), summery strawberry curd, and a tender graham cracker cake are
+A creamy key lime sorbet (dairy-free, natch) pairs perfectly with a summery strawberry curd and a tender graham cracker cake.

-all covered in a lovely and stable Italian meringue.
+All covered in a lovely and stable Italian meringue that you can toast beuatifully with a kitchen torch or in the broiler.
 This modern baked Alaska is the most amazing dairy-free treat for any celebration – make it for a birthday, the 4th, or any other special day!
 Not the flaming (yet somehow still disappointing) baked Alaska ubiquitous to cruise ships, this recipe includes many elements that you can make and enjoy on their own, but together = magic!
 The sorbet, cake, and curd can each be made several days ahead of time, which makes assembling this baked Alaska a snap!

 Key Lime Baked Alaska

 If you can’t find fresh key limes, use regular limes with about 25% lemon juice or just all regular lime if you like a sharper flavor.
 Don’t bother with the bottled stuff – you’re putting a fair amount of time and effort into this lovely recipe, don’t ruin it with weird-tasting substitutes!
+A bunch of brands are now making condensed coconut milk (e.g. Nature’s Charm, Andre Prost, Let’s Do Organic), so use those if you can find them!
+Otherwise, directions are provided to make your own.
 If your condensed coconut milk turns the sorbet a touch grey, as alas it can, add a dab of green and yellow food gel to adjust the color.

 The cake, sorbet, and curd can be made and stored separately up to 4 days ahead of time – freeze the cake and sorbet, refrigerate the curd, and assemble the dessert the day of with freshly made meringue.
 You can save the extra egg whites from the strawberry curd to use in the meringue, they will keep covered in the refrigerator for up to 4 days.